pyohio/pyohio-static-website/src/pages/index.md

 title: "PyOhio 2020"
 ---

+*PyOhio 2020 is a wrap!
+You can watch the talks and subscribe to our newsletter for updates on future PyOhio events below.*

 ## Online Lighting & Thunder Talk Edition

 The 13th annual PyOhio will be July 25-26, 2020.
 The online event will consist of 5 and 10-minute talks, sprints, and discussion.